Care

 Not only does this coating keep your veggies and proteins from sticking while you sear them at ripping high heat, but it’ll also keep the metal—made from an iron-rich alloy—from rusting.

-How to Season Your Carbon Steel Pan
+How to Season Carbon Steel Pans

 carbon steel frying pan

-You have a couple of options for seasoning your carbon steel pan: the stovetop method and the oven method.
 Be sure to clean your pan completely before seasoning—our unseasoned Carbon Steel comes with a thin layer of vegetable oil used to protect the pan during transit, which needs to be removed prior to seasoning.

 Stovetop Method